mourner/dead-simple-grid/README.md

 #### Fixed Gutters and Box Sizing

 Fixed gutter widths for columns are set as padding combined with `box-sizing: border-box` for `col` elements.
 This  means that your fluid design can finally have consistent whitespace, and you don't need to mess with weird percentages like `margin: 0 1.337%` and related column width calculations.
 Need a one-third column?
-Set its width to `66.66%` and padding to any value you like (DSG sets 1.5em by default).
+Set its width to `33.33%` and padding to any value you like (DSG sets 1.5em by default).

-#### Mobile First and Browser Support

-The `box-sizing` property is widely supported, starting from IE 8.
-CSS3 Media queries are supported by all modern browsers, and a polyfill (Respond.js) can be used to cover IE 8.
-Due to mobile first approach (we start from one column layout and build from there), older browsers which don't support both features (e.g. IE 6-7) receive the mobile layout which is perfectly accessible.
-So you have everyone covered nicely.
+#### Column Setup

+All `col` elements are places inside clearfixed `row` elements and have `float: left; width: 100%` set by default.
+This means that you only need to change `width` to set up columns &mdash; no other properties required.

+Need to turn 3 one-column elements into 3 columns?
+Set their width to `33.33%` and you're all set.
+Need to switch a 2-column block back to one-column mode?
+Set their width to `100%`.
+Forget about messing with classes or SASS/Less mixins and formulas.

+Why not define classes like `span_1_of_3` for common column widths, you say?
+Because this defies the purpose of true responsive design!
+You need to adapt *your whole grid setup* to the viewport, not just column widths, depending on *content* and its importance.
+For example, you can't make 3 one-third columns turn into 1 column followed by 2 half columns with standard grid frameworks.
+Moreover, because of the sheer simplicity of the column set up, it doesn't take more time than figuring out what classes to add to your elements.

 #### Infinite Nesting